 Hurricanes faltering as Super Rugby playoffs near

-WELLINGTON, New Zealand (AP) The Wellington-based Hurricanes hope a match against a team with a longer losing streak than their own will hope them pull out of a late-season tailspin in Super Rugby two weeks before playoffs begin.
+WELLINGTON, New Zealand (AP) The Wellington-based Hurricanes hope a match against a team with a longer losing streak than their own will help them pull out of a late-season tailspin in Super Rugby two weeks before the playoffs.

 That was driven home to the Hurricanes last weekend when they lost in Canberra to the ACT Brumbies, a team they were expected to beat but which had to win to keep its own playoff hopes alive.